 - 1 teaspoon black pepper (don't skip)

-Stir together the sauce ingredients and pour over top.
+Stir together the sauce ingredients and pour over the bean-vegetable-chicken mixture.

-OVEN (see TIPS) Cover and bake for 1 hour.
+OVEN (preferred) Cover and bake for 1 hour.
 Serve tableside.
-Leftovers reheat beautifully.

-SLOW COOKER Cover and cook on Low for about 5 hours.
+SLOW COOKER (almost as good) Cover and cook on Low for about 5 hours.
 For best texture, add the turnips for only the last two hours.

 Oven-Baked Brown Rice